Japanese-Schoolgirl/DiscordPlugin-CustomPanelForSendingPictures/README.md

 # TODO:
 - ".sent" files aren't generating automatically, it's caused by inability to get a link by sent file's ID (because file sending doesn't return an ID):<br />
 - Code should be reorganized, sometimes it reacts weirdly to multiple reloads and it has plenty of room for optimization;<br />
-- Option for auto-closing the panel after clicking a picture on the panel without holding shift;<br />
-- Adjusting size of pictures to send via settings (only for web links files);<br />
-- Displaying name of selected picture;<br />
-- Option for hotkey to repeat sending last file/link to current channel;<br />
-- Adjusting the cooldown for clicking on pictures on the panel via settings.<br />